brndnmtthws/optimal-buy-cbpro/README.md

 1. Get yourself a hardware wallet, such as a [Ledger](https://www.ledgerwallet.com/) or [TREZOR](https://trezor.io/).
 1. Set up a GDAX account, and link your bank account
-1. Create the necessary API credentials for GDAX, with permissions to manage funds, withdraw without 2FA, and trade
+1. Create a GDAX API key with view, trade, manage, transfer, and bypass-2fa permissions
 1. Determine the payment_method_id value by using the [GDAX API](https://docs.gdax.com/#payment-methods) (you can use your browser's developer toolbar,